 Women students in a physical education class in the large interior of Mrs. Hearst's former reception hall, Hearst Hall, around 1920.

 After World War I, the University's enrollment grew rapidly, from 6,000 students in 1918 to 11,000 in 1928.
-And at the same time, basketball was increasing in popularity.
+At the same time, basketball was increasing in popularity.
 In the Blue and Gold Yearbooks from the 1910s, basketball is listed as a "minor sport," in the same category as sports like fencing, soccer, and swimming, worthy of only a page or two of discussion.
 In contrast, many pages were devoted to the "major sports" of football, baseball, track, crew, and tennis.
 But by the mid-1920s, basketball was firmly established as a "major" sport, with as much space devoted to it in the Blue and Gold as to any sport except football.
 Thus, throughout the 1920s, as both the student body and the popularity of basketball grew, Harmon Gym became less and less satisfactory both as a basketball venue and as the main large assembly hall on campus.
 Hearst Hall was able to fill some of the need for another assembly hall for a time, but it burned down in 1922, and was not replaced until the present Hearst Women's Gymnasium was completed in 1927.
 And the new Women's Gymnasium, while much superior to Hearst Hall as a gym, had no space appropriate for large meetings or assemblies.

 By the mid-1920s, the Bears had become the dominant basketball team on the west coast.
 Under Clarence "Nibs" Price, who became the head coach in 1924, the Bears won the Pacific Coast Conference championship six times in nine seasons between 1924 and 1932, while the team was still playing at Old Harmon.
 (Nibs Price would win a total of eight PCC championships in his 30 years as Cal's head basketball coach, and would also take Cal to the Rose Bowl while serving as the Bears' head football coach from 1926 to 1930.
 For more on the career of Nibs Price, click here.)
 Because of the tremendous success of Cal basketball in the 1920s, the demand for basketball tickets far exceeded the capacity of Old Harmon.
 By 1925, only non-conference games (then referred to as "the Preliminary Season") were played on campus at Harmon Gym.
 All conference games were played at the 5,500-seat Oakland Auditorium near Lake Merritt (now known as the Kaiser Convention Center).